-NOTE: A Covered Individual is any individual who is entitled to educational assistance under chapter 31, Vocational Rehabilitation and Employment, or chapter 33, Post-9/11 GI Bill® benefits.
+NOTE: A Covered Individual is any individual who is entitled to educational assistance under chapter 31, Veteran Readiness and Employment (formerly Vocation Rehabilitation and Employment), or chapter 33, Post-9/11 GI Bill® benefits.

-- Georgia Piedmont Technical College permits any covered individual to attend or participate in the course of education during the period beginning on the date on which the individual provides to GPTC a certificate of eligibility for entitlement to educational assistance under chapter 31 or 33 (a "certificate of eligibility" can also include a "Statement of Benefits" obtained from the Department of Veterans Affairs' (VA) website eBenefits, or a VAF 28-1905 form for chapter 31 authorization purposes) and ending on the earlier of the following dates: - 1.
-The date on which payment from VA is made to the institution. - 2.
+Georgia Piedmont Technical College permits any covered individual to attend or participate in the course of education during the period beginning on the date on which the individual provides to GPTC a certificate of eligibility for entitlement to educational assistance under chapter 31 or 33 (a "certificate of eligibility" can also include a "Statement of Benefits" obtained

+- 1. The date on which payment from VA is made to the institution. - 2.
 90 days after the date the institution certified tuition and fees following the receipt of the certificate of eligibility. - Georgia Piedmont Technical College will not impose any penalty, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities, or the requirement that a covered individual borrow additional funds, on any covered individual because of the individual's inability to meet his or her financial obligations to the institution due to the delayed disbursement funding from VA under chapter 31 or 33.